Categories

 Theory of Mind: An In-depth Guide

 Theory of Mind (ToM) is the ability to attribute mental states—beliefs, intents, desires, emotions, knowledge—to oneself and others.
 It also involves understanding that others have beliefs, desires, and intentions different from one’s own.
-At ivyleagueassignmenthelp.com we help and guide students to understand how ToM is crucial for social interactions, communication, and empathy.
+At ivyleagueassignmenthelp.com, we help and guide students in understanding how ToM is crucial for social interactions, communication, and empathy.

 Origins and Key Figures